zheliu422/Check-fresh/content/contact/contact.md

 # Order that this section appears on the page.
 weight: 10

-title: Pre-order!
+title: Pre-order Now!
-subtitle:
+subtitle: The future of freshness is here

 content:
   # Contact (edit or remove options as required)
-  email: test@example.org
+  email: check.fresh@gatech.edu
   appointment_url: 'https://calendly.com'
   contact_links:
   - icon: comments